A-Alexander-code/Math-adventures-with-python--Solutions/README.md

 ![](https://1drv.ms/u/s!At49W9LBxFG6d5wNTq_rHqJ8ddE?e=mtVUyK)

-Personal resolution of the problems proposed in the book.
+Personal solving of the problems proposed in the book.